thisismyrobot/cheepbot/map_building/README.md

     pip install -r requirements.txt
     chmod 755 serve.sh

 aaaaand this bit ...
 Sorry.
 This will take a while.
-And by "a while" I mean that "make" took *12 hours on a Pi Zero*.
+And by "a while" I mean that "make" took **6+ hours on a Pi Zero**.
 I strongly suggest that you image your SD once you've got "import cv2" working in your environment just in case.

     sudo apt-get -y update
     sudo apt-get -y upgrade